 Hispanic population is young, the average varies between 27 and 29 years, while the average of the entire population of the United States is 37.8 years old.

 Purchasing power is estimated at 1.5 billion dollars and growing.

-We are also distinguished by the appreciation of our culture, of the country of each one.
+We are also distinguished by the appreciation of our culture, from the country of each one.
 The context in which we live daily is very familiar.
-This is one more strength for the emotional support this may represent.
+This is one more strength for the emotional support that this represents.

 The weaknesses are precisely the negative characteristics or situations that affect us and depend on ourselves, the ones that are within this group.

 Although purchasing power is increasing, average consumption is low (11%) compared to the Hispanic population (16.3%).

 The economic revenue of the Hispanic small and medium-sized businesses is not in the same proportion as the national average.
 While the Hispanic companies have a revenue average of $ 56,000 a year, the national average is between 3 and 5 million for small and medium-sized businesses.

 Besides, Hispanic businesses are encapsulated in certain types of low value-added services, such as repair, cleaning, construction and maintenance services, clothing, and personal care.

 We do not excel in sectors of high value such as financial and technology.